Nicole Carter, Principal

 Ms. Carter attributes her leadership success to her ability to advocate, effectively communicate and maintain a laser-like focus on student achievement and the professional development of her staff.

-She wholeheartedly believes that her ability to blaze the leadership trail in Novi stems from the unwavering support of her husband and two children.
+She wholeheartedly believes that her ability to blaze the leadership trail in Novi stems from the unwavering support of her family.
 Her greatest passion is to ignite curiosity in students and empower her faculty to take risks, ask questions and go above the status quo.

-Ronald Kane, Assistant Principal for students with last names Hb-O.
+Ronald Kane, Assistant Principal for students with last names N-Z.

 Ron Kane has been an educator for 17 years.
 Ron graduated with a Bachelor of Science from Central Michigan University and earned a Master in Educational Leadership from Madonna University.
 Ron began teaching social studies at Algonac High School and then Novi School.
 Ron has taught U.S. History, Civics, Economics, and Sociology.
 While teaching at Novi, Ron also coached varsity football and junior varsity wrestling.
 After teaching, Ron moved into administration at Berkley High School, serving as the district’s athletic director for one year and six years as assistant principal.
 Ron then returned to Novi as assistant principal in 2018.
 Ron is a proud graduate of Novi High School and enjoys spending time with his wife and two daughters.